top of page

 This is my first time receiving Medical Massage Therapy...
 What should I expect?

-Prior to the session, you will receive an electronic intake form via email which you will fill out.
-This can be completed in office but doing this ahead of your visit will give your therapist the time they need to understand your needs.
-It also provides us time to contact your doctor or specialist to discuss any contraindications for treatment.
-The initial visit lasts 90 minutes beginning with a consultation, or discussion, reviewing your medical history, chief concern(s), and goal(s) for your session.
-Assessments such as measuring your range of motion along with orthopedic testing to collect data, such as, muscle imbalances/weaknesses are also completed at this time.
+Typically, an initial visit lasts 90 minutes and begins with a consultation, or discussion, to review your medical history, chief concern(s), and goal(s) for the session.
+Assessments, such as measuring your range of motion and conducting orthopedic testing to collect data on muscle imbalances/weaknesses, are also completed at this time.
 Medical massage is conducted with you fully clothed on a massage table or chair.
-This allows for more time and focus on the treatment while respecting your modesty.
-It is advised that you wear a loose, comfortable cotton t-shirt and cotton lounge pants or shorts.
-A small amount of lotion may be used in areas of the neck, feet and hands if necessary.
-Session notes are taken by the therapist and retained to note any changes, improvements, etc. *This collection of data is vital to our client's personalized care and can be shared with one's medical or insurance provider.* Please arrive at least 10 minutes prior to your scheduled appointment time.
-Prenatal massage requires an OB/GYN or physician’s approval and must be after the first trimester.
+This setup allows for more focused treatment while respecting your modesty.
+We recommend wearing a loose, comfortable cotton T-shirt or tank top and cotton lounge pants or shorts.
+A small amount of lotion may be used in areas such as the neck, feet, and hands if necessary.
+However, some clients may need modalities where disrobing and laying under the sheet on the table is optimal.
+Session notes are taken by the therapist and retained to document any changes or improvements.
+This is vital to providing personalized care to our clients and can be shared with one's medical or insurance provider.

 Do you accept health insurance?